 What do you do at PSS and how long have you been here?
-I have been at Pacific Spirit School for nine years.
-I am the Kindergarten/Grade One teacher and the Associate Principal.
+I have been at Pacific Spirit School since 2009.
+I am the Sage’s (K/1) educator and the Associate Principal.

 What initially attracted you to work at PSS and what do you value about working here now?
 PSS found me and I’m so grateful they did.
 After hearing about my creative work with kids they reached out to me.
 After I read the school’s philosophy and watched their link to Ken Robinson’s TED talk, “Do Schools Kill Creativity?”, my heart lept at the possibility that a school like this actually existed.
 I felt inspired to step back into the classroom, and I am so glad I did.

 I deeply value and resonate with the educational philosophies of this school.

 I value the community of educators and families, and the commitment to open, honest and caring communication.

 I value the way we respect and nurture children, and support their whole growth by meeting them where they’re at.
 I value that we focus on helping children navigate the emotional, social, physical and intellectual complexities of their inner and outer worlds while celebrating their strengths and uniqueness.